nateforsyth/nateforsyth.github.io/_posts/2019-06-25-improving-console-logging-spfx-revisited.md

 tags: [typescript, spfx, sharepoint framework, sharepoint, react, console logging]
 ---

-In my [previous post](https://dreamsof.dev/2019-06-10-improving-console-logging-spfx/) we discussed how we could go about styling browser dev tool console logging to assist with initial triage of issues with our SPFx Extensions.
+In my [previous post](https://dreamsof.dev/2019-06-10-improving-console-logging-spfx/) we discussed how we could go about styling browser dev tool console logging to assist with the initial triage of issues within our SPFx Extensions.

-I was again working on the project today that spawned that post, and didn't like the way I'd handled the conditional nature of the styled console output.
+I was working on the project that spawned that post again today, and didn't like the way I'd handled the conditional nature of the styled console output.

 ### So, what are we going to talk about today?

-[The approach I illustrated](https://dreamsof.dev/2019-06-10-improving-console-logging-spfx/) is fine for a Web Part project because we can easily tie it to the property pane, but I've realised that it isn't very dev or end-user friendly from the context of simplifying the triage of an Extension problem.
+[The approach I illustrated](https://dreamsof.dev/2019-06-10-improving-console-logging-spfx/) is fine for a Web Part project because we can easily tie it to the property pane.
+Indeed, I've integrated those changes in those projects.
+I've realised that it isn't very dev or end-user friendly from the context of simplifying the initial triage stages of an Extension problem.

 Why's that you ask?
 - The methodology I've used relies upon being able to update the manifest of the Extension so that we can see debug output.
 - This doesn't bode well for quick triage due to having to load up the project and `gulp serve`, while using an updated manifest in the query string.
+This can cause other issues when that Extension already exists - we end up with two instances of it.
 - What I want to achieve is to **not** have to do any local debugging until we have triaged a few things first.
 - This is also not useful if you needed to ask the client to get you some quick triage information if they're having issues.

-Afterall, we want to improve our service to our clients right?
+We're doing this to improve our service to our clients right?
 They don't care about your technical information, that their explanation makes no sense or that you need to run debugging locally to find an obscure issue - it's much easier for them if you can simply say "press F12, paste in this URL, press enter... now tell me what the orange text says".

 ### Not good enough then... what are we going to do about it?

 The idea here is that we will use the presence of a token within `document.location.href` in conjunction with our pre-existing support for the presence of a boolean within the Extension properties.
-That combination will flag whether we're tracing or not, and handle the console styling as we were before.
+That combination will flag whether we're tracing or not, and handle the console styling as before.

-Below is the [ImprovedConsoleLoggingApplicationCustomizer class from the previous post](https://dreamsof.dev/2019-06-10-improving-console-logging-spfx/), as well as our minor changes (as indicated by the `NEW` and `UPDATED` comments).
+Below is the [ImprovedConsoleLoggingApplicationCustomizer class from the previous post](https://dreamsof.dev/2019-06-10-improving-console-logging-spfx/), including our minor changes (indicated by the `NEW` and `UPDATED` comments).
 You'll see by the end that this really improves that all important initial triage process.

 ~~~ts
 // ImprovedConsoleLoggingApplicationCustomizer.ts